Jeremie-Chauvel/jeremie-chauvel.github.io/README.md

 ## Purpose

-The goal was to showcase that's it possible to create a basic portfolio personal website hosted on github pages in about 30min. available on [jeremie-chauvel.github.io](https://jeremie-chauvel.github.io)
+The goal was to showcase that's it possible to create a basic portfolio personal website hosted on github pages in about 30min (-> 1h for optimization). available on [jeremie-chauvel.github.io](https://jeremie-chauvel.github.io)

 ## Theme Credits